Engine & Mechanical Specs

 Body and Exterior Features

-- The PMO cars were new and painted Signal Red.
-(TON 792 - a `used` car, was Colorado Red)
+- The three PMO cars were new cars and were painted Signal Red.

-Black hardtops - not the more commonly known White ones - vent was added later
+Black hardtops with roof vent - not the more commonly known White ones -

 - Two air vents in the bonnet facing backwards either side of the bonnet ridge.